Yann39/my-crypto-binder/README.md

 We may change this policy from time to time by updating this page.
 You should check this page from time to time to ensure that you are happy with any changes.

-This application is free, we will never ask you for any money.

 ##### What personal information do we collect from people using the app?